 Tell the 2.4 billion (and counting) people accessing social media via Facebook that.

 Tell the nearly $84.2 billion in revenue generated through Facebook in 2020 alone that it’s “just Facebook”.

 You can’t, because it’s not just Facebook—it's Facebook and it’s revolutionizing the way that the world does business.
 You need to get on board or you’re not going to get to stick around to see what happens next in the digital business world.

 You can’t be available 24 hours a day.
 Unfortunately, that can mean that sometimes, leads slip through the cracks.
 Don't let that happen to you.
 With our dedicated customer service solutions, you can trust that you capture every lead at any hour of the day or night.

 When you capture those leads, they don’t go somewhere else.
 That is the most important part.
 You can’t afford to let customers wander off because you can’t manage your social media, or even because you don’t understand all that it can do.

-With our social media and online communication tools, including 24/7 Facebook monitoring and response, lead screening and appointment booking, after-hours answering, and SMS monitoring and response, you’re sure to find the robust communication solution that your business deserves.
+With our social media and online communication tools, including lead screening and appointment booking, after-hours answering, and SMS monitoring and response, you’re sure to find the robust communication solution that your business deserves.
 Ready to step up and take what’s yours?
-Schedule a consultation to discuss how we can help with your Facebook contacts and communications, along with anything else that we can do.
-Drop us a line at any time, or just call (650) 727-6484 to find out how we can help you deliver social media solutions and more.
+Schedule a consultation to discuss how we can help with your communications.
+Drop us a line at any time, or just call (650) 727-6484 to find out how we can help you deliver answering solutions and more.